starfighterheavy/edward/README.md

 To see everything that Edward can do, refer to the workflow feature tests that outline the various kinds of applications Edward can be suited to: [Feature tests](https://github.com/starfighterheavy/edward/tree/master/features/api/workflows)

+## Examples

+### BridgeCare Finance

+Edward is used to drive a simple calculator on the [BridgeCare Finance Homepage](https://www.bridgecarefinance.com).
+Using Edward has allowed BridgeCare to iterate quickly through different calculator designs without building or modifying any UI code.

 ## Interested?

 If you'd like to contribute ideas or code to Edward, please reach out to [jskirst](https://github.com/jskirst).